ProdigiInsightbyHy/pricing.github.io/README.md

-# Mondrian-Style Layout
+# Pricing Plan Web Design
-This is a simple Mondrian-style layout created using HTML and CSS Flexbox.
+This is a simple pricing plan web design  created using HTML and CSS Flexbox.

 Click link to see the project :  https://prodigiinsightbyhy.github.io/pricing.github.io/